glotzerlab/garnett/doc/quickstart.rst

 Trajectory array access
 -----------------------

-Access position, orientation and types as coherent numpy arrays, by calling the :py:meth:`~.trajectory.Trajectory.load_arrays` method.
+Access to fields like position, orientation, and types as coherent numpy arrays, by calling the :py:meth:`~.trajectory.Trajectory.load_arrays` method.
 This method will load the complete trajectory into memory and make position, orientation and types available via properties:

 .. code-block:: python